A psalm of David.

 Deut 26:16; Jn 10:27

-He makes me lie down – ‘Phillip Keller, once a shepherd himself, in his book “A Shepherd Looks at Ps 23” relates that the strange thing about sheep is that because of their very makeup, it is almost impossible for them to be make to lie down unless four requirements are met.
+He makes me lie down – ‘Phillip Keller, once a shepherd himself, in his book “A Shepherd Looks at Ps 23” relates that the strange thing about sheep is that because of their very makeup, it is almost impossible for them to be made to lie down unless four requirements are met.
 First, due to their timidity, they must be free from all fear.
 Next, because of their sociability, they must be free from friction with others of their kind.
 Third, they must be free from flies or parasites if they are to relax.
-Lastly, they will not lie down unless from from hunger.
+Lastly, they will not lie down unless free from hunger.
 It is only the shepherd who can provide release from all these anxieties.
 As our Good Shepherd, the Lord meets all these needs for us, so that we can “lie down in green pastures,” with our souls restored by his care.’
 (Illustrations for Biblical Preaching, 412)

 An elderly man was out walking with his young grandson.
 “How far do you think we are from home?” he asked the boy.
 “Grandad, I don’t know,” came the reply.
 “Well, do you know where we are?” asked the old man.
 “No, I don’t.”
 “Sounds to me as if you’re lost.”
 The young boy looked at his grandfather and said, “No, I can’t be lost.
 I’m with you.”